nabilweq/Gramoday-Task/README.md

 These docs describe how to use the api, how to make request and the possible responses

 There have two endpoints
-1. to submit the report and retrive a final report
+1. To submit the report and retrive a final report
 2. To test the api

 ## Prerequisite